 Many years ago, the majority of the board designs that I was involved with were simple digital designs.
-Placing and routing bypass capacitors in those designs was very easy, and often the circuitry was slow enough that capacitors were not needed.
+Placing and routing bypass capacitors in those designs was very easy, and often the circuitry was slow enough that ceramic capacitors were not needed.
 Most of the time we considered bypass capacitor placement and routing as more of an afterthought than as a primary design consideration.
 I remember how some of the engineers even instructed me to “sprinkle” bypass capacitors here and there as if they were little more than candied decorations on a cake.
 There didn’t seem to be much concern about how many to use, where they should be placed, or how they should be connected.

 Later on, as designs grew in complexity and speed, the need for designing a more refined power distribution network (PDN) on the circuit board increased as well.
 Now with the signal integrity requirements of a high speed design, a precisely designed PDN has become imperative for the best performance of the circuit board.

-Let’s look at what some of the bypass capacitor requirements are in the PDN of a high speed design, and what kind of placement and routing strategies will best help you.
+Let’s look at what some of the bypass capacitor placement requirements are in the PDN of a high speed design, and what kind of placement and routing strategies will best help you.

 What does this capacitor do?